adamd9/zeppos3-nightscout/README.md

 ## Acknowledgements

-A heartfelt thank you to the Nightscout community and the developers of the referenced
+A heartfelt thank you to the Nightscout community and the developers of the referenced repositories for their foundational work.